 In this work we have only modeled a professional network of criminals.
-However, a social network may be more useful to law enforcement officials [18], with the possible inclusion of geo-spatial constraints.
-The disruption strategies presented here could also be modified to be adaptive so that at some time threshold, strategy $Q_D(q)$ could be abandoned in favor of strategy $Q_A(p)$ or, for example, the number of investigations p when following strategy $Q_A(p)$ could be changed based on previous experiences and seeking to optimize arrests and efficiency.
+However, a social network may be more useful to law enforcement officials [63], with the possible inclusion of geospatial constraints.
+Our preference mechanism can be generalized to directed networks using the length of the shortest path to the kingpin as input for node attachment when a tree structure is not present.
+Moreover, adjusting the rate of criminal recruitment might be more realistic for organized crime networks with external or economic pressures.
+The disruption strategies presented here could also be made adaptive so that, at some time threshold, strategy $Q_D(q)$ could be abandoned in favor of strategy $Q_A(p)$ .
+All of these could make this model more realistic and easier to validate using criminal network data.